dcj/Clojure-GeoSpatial-Study-Group/README.md

 This is **awesome!**

-Once you have drunk the `ovid.feature` Kool-Aid (and why wouldn't you?), AFAICT, there is little reason to use `geo.jts` direclty, this namespace provides the JTS functions for/on features.
+Once you have drunk the `ovid.feature` Kool-Aid (and why wouldn't you?), AFAICT, there is little reason to use `geo.jts` directly, this namespace provides the JTS functions for/on features.

 See: [Using aurelius.jts and ovid.feature to determine population for H3 hexagon](https://github.com/dcj/Clojure-GeoSpatial-Study-Group#using-aureliusjts-and-ovidfeature-to-determine-population-for-h3-hexagon)